Seychelles Natural History Museum

 The Seychelles Natural History Museum is a natural history museum in the Seychelles.

+Location

 The museum is located in next to the main post office in Victoria, the capital of the Seychelles, on Mahé Island.

+Galleries

 The displays include sections on botany, zoology, geology and anthropology.
 There are also some items related to the history of the Seychelles People's Militia, the Seychelles People's Liberation Army and the Seychelles People's Defence Forces.